mlaythe/Famfight/README.md

 # Famfight
-React Native app that helps families solve meal conflicts by pitting them against each other to decide a winner!
+App that helps families solve meal conflicts by pitting them against each other to decide a winner!